Alfons Almi: Awards and honours

 In 1966, the honorary title of Professori was conferred on Laine by President Urho Kekkonen.

 In 1983, Almi was awarded the annual Eskon Puumerkki prize by the Aleksis Kiven Seura.

 Personal life

 Alfons Alm was born to a working-class family in Helsinki.
-Both his parents had died by the time he was 10, leaving Alm to look after his siblings.
+Both his parents had died by the time he was 10, leaving Almi to look after his siblings.

 Almi studied agriculture and dairy production, and initially worked in management roles in the dairy industry, before following his true vocation and retraining as a singer.

 Almi served as a junior officer in the Continuation War meritoriously, and was decorated with multiple medals.

 He was married twice, first to Aini née Lehtinen from 1931 to 1951, and then to the ballet dancer and Artistic Director of the Finnish National Ballet, Doris Laine, from 1952 until his death.
 He had one child from each of his marriages.
 His daughter, Heidi, from his second marriage, works in a management role at the National Opera and Ballet, following in her parents' footsteps.